foxx3r/learning_group_theory/README.md

 **order of element** - is denoted by |x| = n, where x^n = 0 (identity)

+**order of group** - the number of elements that is contained within the group

 # Concepts - ring theory

 **ring** - an abelian group with multiplication